 Brainstorm

-Brainstorm all your ideas for this video; involve your team members and colleagues to pour out as many ideas as they can.
-Ask questions to get a better understanding of other people’s perspectives.
-Encourage out of the box ideas and withhold criticism to have a more open discussion.
-People tend to be more creative without the fear of being criticized and judged.
+Start by brainstorming all your ideas for the video, and involve your team members and colleagues to contribute as many ideas as possible.
+Additionally, ask thoughtful questions to gain a better understanding of different perspectives.
+Moreover, encourage out-of-the-box thinking and hold back any criticism to create a more open and welcoming discussion.
+After all, people tend to be more creative when they don’t fear being judged or criticized.

 Define Flow and Sequence